|Study Group||Date & Time||Language||Location||Cost|

 What if I need to miss a session?

-You can join any session 15 minutes before the start time to get extra help and ask questions about topics covered at earlier sessions.
-You can catch up on any missed sessions by viewing recorded study group sessions.
-Study Group participants receive email notifications that include links to further resources, and extra review time is scheduled on Fridays.
+You can join any session 15 minutes before the start time to get extra help and ask questions.
+Study Group participants receive email notifications that include links to further resources and session recordings, and extra review time is scheduled on Fridays.
 (If you miss any sessions earlier in the week, then Friday is a good day to show up.)

 What will I learn?

-Working with Wolfram Technology will encourage you to think computationally—how to leverage the power of computing technology and foundational programming—and not just for mathematics or computer science classes!
+Working with Wolfram technology will encourage you to think computationally—how to leverage the power of computing technology and foundational programming—and not just for mathematics or computer science classes!
 The ideas and concepts you will learn are useful across subjects and curricula.
-Topics include creativity with different data types (graphics, color generation, audio and images); abstraction of foundational programming concepts (lists, visualization, maps and functions); working with real-world data; importing, exporting and visualizing data; machine Learning; image processing and creating applications and websites.